-The Amazing Adventures of Awesome began over two years ago, when an incredible moment with writer/director Allison’s son inspired her to create a short film.
+The Amazing Adventures of Awesome began over two years ago, when an incredible moment with writer/director Allison’s son, Oscar, inspired her to create a short film.

-Her son was diagnosed with autism when he was six, and the diagnosis came as a surprise.
-He didn’t present as what she then believed autism was, he is exceptionally kind, empathetic and socially driven.
+Oscar was diagnosed with autism when he was six, and the diagnosis came as a surprise.
+He didn’t present as what Allison then believed autism was, he is empathetic, exceptionally compliant and very socially motivated.
 One of his most loved past times… high fiving people, especially strangers!

 Two years ago, when they were at a music festival in the south of England, everything changed.

-Allison’s son was up ahead, eating his favourite snack of corn on the cob, and she was walking behind him.
+Oscar was up ahead, eating his favourite snack of corn on the cob, and Allison was walking behind him.
 Suddenly, he started high fiving people ahead of her – and as they passed him, she could see the magic he was creating.

 The festival go-ers were tired, preoccupied, down trodden, and when he high fived them – they came alive!
 Surprised, laughing, total game changer!
 Walking behind him at this moment, she experienced the aftermath of the high five, this incredible wave of influence he was creating.

-It was so inspiring, and she knew that she needed to share this moment.
+It was so inspiring, and Allison knew that she needed to share this moment.

 She then embarked on this journey, creating her own illustrations and working with a team of animators to bring the story to life.
-As a design director working on other people’s films, she was accustomed to telling other people’s stories… so it was an incredibly process to be telling her own.
+As a creative director working on other people’s films, she was accustomed to telling other people’s stories… so it was an incredible process to be telling her own.